Jannos-443/PRTG-WinServices/README.md

 ## HOW TO
 ### Option 1: Execute on Remote Server without PRTG needing local permissions on the Remote Server (HTTP Push Advanced)
+1. Place the lookup file `prtg.winservices.state.ovl` on the PRTG probe(s) under `C:\Program Files (x86)\PRTG Network Monitor\lookups\custom`
-1. Place Script on Remote Server (C:\PRTG\PRTG-WinServices.ps1)
+2. Place Script on Remote Server (C:\PRTG\PRTG-WinServices.ps1)
-2. Create PRTG "HTTP Push Advanced Sensor" and copy the Token (Token is available in the Sensor Settings after creating the Sensor)
+3. Create PRTG "HTTP Push Advanced Sensor" and copy the Token (Token is available in the Sensor Settings after creating the Sensor)
    - you should set "no incoming data" to "switch to down status after x minutes"
-3. Create Schueduled Task
+4. Create Schueduled Task

 Example: